MicrosoftDocs/power-platform/power-platform/admin/managed-environment-solution-checker.md

 To enable the solution checker for your Managed Environment:

-1. Sign in to Power Platform admin center.
+1. Sign in to the [Power Platform admin center](https://aka.ms/ppac).
 1. In the navigation pane, select **Environments**, and then select a managed environment.
 1. On the command bar, select **Edit Managed Environments**, and then select the appropriate setting under **Solution checker**.